apachols/rabble/docs/NOTES.md

 ## TODO

-- Blank chooser CSS doesn't work on mobile :P
+- Bingo doesn't break game lol

+- Can exchange tiles and still get the same tile? that's definitely wrong.
+- Something is going on with exchange.

 - Still get the blank window if you type a space!
-- Draw at the beginning of game
-- Disallow play & exchange when it isn't your turn
-- Better error handling when it is not your turn
-- Display error on invalid play
-- Clear playTiles on invalid play
-- Bingo doesn't break game lol
-- Allow key press to auto select letter for blank

 - Clear local storage -> function on window
 - Fix UL styles for "nav bar"

+- Input accepts char13 to submit form
+- Allow key press to auto select letter for blank

 - Shuffled rack order preserved on server when state changes.
 - Join link click to copy on desktop and mobile web